eberban/eberban/books/tour/src/logic/default.md

 > \text{mi}^w_1(c)              &= \exists e. \text{mi}_1(c,e) \\\\
 > \end{align} \\]
 >
-> I like the home planet of cats (still Earth, unless we find cats other planets?).
+> I like the home planet of cats (still Earth, unless we find or bring cats on other planets).

 > Other chapters will omit default binds unless they are important to reduce
 > verbosity.